 - Number of hours to design UI/UX

-- Number of hours develop app platform
+- Number of hours developing app platform

 - Number of hours to develop backend servers

-- App developers hourly rate
+- App developer's hourly rate

-The time and money need for every app differ, as it depends on the scope and complexity of the app, as well as the number of developers needed.
+The time and budget requirements for every app differ as it depends on the scope and complexity of the app, as well as the number of developers needed.
 But to give you an idea, the following is a broad example of Rootstrap’s app development approach used by MasterClass, Google, Tony Robbins, etc.

 Business Model & Strategy